Best Things To Do In Venice

 More than 120 dukes decided the fate of the city inside the Doge's Palace, in its majestic rooms and chambers decorated with works of art and paintings by Renaissance artists such as Titian, Veronese and Tintoretto, which you can admire today.

 There are many ways to visit the Doge's Palace, but I recommend buying tickets for the Doge's Palace in advance to avoid the long lines at the entrance.
-I leave you a post about the prices of the Doge's Palace in Venice that will solve any doubt.
+I leave you a post about the prices of the Doge's Palace in Venice that will solve any doubt and then I indicate several options:

-3. Have a good coffee at St. Mark's Square
+3. Have a good coffee in St. Mark's Square

-In addition to entering the Doge's Palace and St. Mark's Basilica, the imposing 9th century St. Mark's Square is home to some of the most important museums and buildings to see in Venice, such as the Clock Tower, the Campanile, the Correr Museum or the monumental rooms of the Sansoviniana Bookshop.
+In addition to entering the Doge's Palace and St. Mark's Basilica, the imposing 9th century St. Mark's Square is home to some of the other most important buildings and museums to see in Venice, such as the Clock Tower, the Campanile, the Correr Museum or the monumental rooms of the Sansoviniana Bookshop.

 Many of these you will see when you book a tour of St. Mark's Square, which will help you learn all about its history.